EloiStree/2018_11_16_2AM/README.md

 ## About me

-My name is Strée Eloi, I am a digital nomade from Belgium.
+My name is Strée Eloi, I am a digital nomad from Belgium.

-What I try to achive on my free time ?
+What I try to achieve on my free time ?
-Amaze myself by coding weird games and applicaitons.
+Amaze me by creating unsual games and applicaitons.
 To do that, my current directions are the new technologies, game jams and virtual reality.

 ![](https://github.com/JamsCenter/2AM/blob/master/WebRef/Photo/EloiStreeCoding.jpg?raw=true)